Officials say remains of 55 of 67 victims of midair collision have been recovered and identified

 “The crew had a verbal reaction,” Banning said, and the flight data recorder showed “the airplane beginning to increase its pitch.
 Sounds of impact were audible about one second later, followed by the end of the recording.”

-Full NTSB investigations typically take at least a year, though investigators hope to have a preliminary report within 30 days.
+Full investigations typically take a year or more.
+Investigators hope to have a preliminary report within 30 days.

-Inman said he has spent hours meeting with victims’ families since the crash.
-The families are struggling, Inman said.
+NTSB member Todd Inman said he has spent hours meeting with victims’ families.

 “Some wanted to give us hugs.
 Some are just mad and angry,” Inman said.
 “They are just all hurt.
 And they still want answers, and we want to give them answers.”